 Just about every individual is on the social media bandwagon, but still over 50% of companies have not integrated social into marketing and 70% have not integrated it into their overall strategy. ("The CMO Survey" from The Fuqua School of Business, Duke University.)
 In reality, most would not know how to even go about integrating social media into their business.

-According to Booz and Co. research in October, 2011, only 38% of CEO's have social media on their agenda and only 35% of companies have a senior executive who is responsible for company-wide social initiatives.
+According to Booz and Co. research (now Strategy&) in October, 2011, only 38% of CEO's have social media on their agenda and only 35% of companies have a senior executive who is responsible for company-wide social initiatives.

 Corrective action starts by being a "social business" but what does that mean?